Best US Cities for an E2 Investor Visa – Rupert Law Group

 Forbes has ranked this city in the top 3 “Best Places for Business and Careers” for a dozen years.
 As a member of the “Research Triangle,” Raleigh’s business has been on the cutting edge of science and technology for over 50 years.
 It is a true “hotspot” with migrants and money continually flowing in, not out.
 With mild winters, incredible golf, relatively inexpensive houses on large, green lots, and a revitalized cultural scene, it’s no wonder that young, STEM professionals are choosing Raleigh over Silicon Valley.

 There you have it!
-If you’re an E2 investor who is ready to pick a city and move to the US, please don’t hesitate to reach out to Rupert Law Group.
+If you’re an E2 investor, or are interested in moving to the US wit an E2 Visa. and you are ready to pick a city and move to the US, please don’t hesitate to reach out to Rupert Law Group.
 We focus on the E2 investor, and we’re ready to help you.